What is error culture?

 The goal is to find the cause of the error in order to avoid it in the future.

 A positive error culture is strengthened, among other things, by owning up to one’s mistakes.
-Managers are also called upon here and must ensure that an admission of error is also honored.
+Managers are also called upon here and must ensure that an admission of mistakes is also honored.

 An ideal basis for good further development is created through objective feedback.
-If an error has been discovered, the supervisor should point it out objectively.
+If a mistake has been discovered, the supervisor should point it out objectively.

 Further measures for a positive error culture